29039/shimexe-simple/README.md

 All the work done by [Luke Sampson's Scoop Project](https://github.com/lukesampson/scoop)

-I just cleaned up the repo and give basic instructions on using shim.exe as a standalone app.
+I just made the basic instructions on using shim.exe as a standalone app.